-The church is a unique building in the Liptov region, quite different from the prevailing, relatively simple sacral architecture from the gothic times.
-Even in the whole of Slovakia this is one of the most significant and representative buildings of late gothic.
+The church is a unique building in the Liptov region, completely different from the relatively simple sacral architecture of that area from the Gothic period.
+Even in all of Slovakia, it is one of the most significant and representative of the late Gothic buildings.
 In addition, it has been preserved in its original shape with many architectural details: arcades, stone traceries in the windows, sedilia and several portals, one of which (the southern entrance to the aisle from the cloister side) was discovered only recently.
 Renovation of the nave’s roof in 2010 showed that even the original late gothic roof truss made of red spruce was preserved in good condition.